gpimblott/TechRadar/README.md

 `AZURE_CLIENT_SECRET=xxxxxxxxxxxxxxxxxxxxxxxxx=`

 `AZURE_RETURN_URL=https://xxxxxxxxxxx.com/auth/openid/return`

+If these are not defined AD integration is turned off

 To learn more about the above values, click [here](https://azure.microsoft.com/en-us/documentation/articles/active-directory-b2c-reference-oidc/#get-a-token).
 Additional Azure AD settings can be found in [configAzureAD.js](utils/configAzureAD.js)